SDA Doctrine versus Bible Truth: Tithing

 Storehouse administrators and staff

 All other non-farmer non-herder occupations

 Thus, tithing was only imposed upon two occupations, and all the other Israelites never had to pay a single cent in tithe.
-Therefore, even if tithing were to be enforced upon Christians, there is absolutely no reason to believe it should be imposed upon all occupations.
+Therefore, even if tithing were to be enforced upon Christians, there is no requirement for it to be imposed upon all occupations.

 3. Use of Tithe - There are two tithes mentioned in Scripture, one in Num.
 18:21-26, and a second in Deut.
 14:22-29.
 The first tithe went to the Levites, and included products of the field (such as grain), fruit of the tree, and cattle.
 The second tithe only included the produce of the field.
 God gave specific instructions as to how the second tithe was to be spent.
 This is explained in Deuteronomy 14:22-29: